Environmental economy – statistics on employment and growth

 EGSS scope and environmental domains

-The environmental goods and services account comprises two broad groups of activities and products:
+The environmental goods and services sector accounts comprise two broad groups of activities and products:

-- environmental protection — activities whose primary purpose is the prevention, reduction and elimination of pollution and any other degradation of the environment;
+- environmental protection — activities whose purpose is to prevent, reduce and eliminate pollution and any other degradation of the environment;

-- resource management — activities whose primary purpose is preserving and maintaining the stock of natural resources and hence safeguarding against depletion.
+- resource management — activities whose purpose is to preserve and maintain natural resources, hence safeguarding them against depletion.

 - CEPA 1 — protection of ambient air and climate, of which,